 Designing Partnerships for Large Scale Impact

-Organizations can no longer think exclusively in terms of their own boundaries to promote large scale transformations, especially when aiming at more sustainable and equitable outcomes.
-Rather, they must focus on building their leadership capacity to integrate assets available in their ecosystems, and recombine them in novel and meaningful ways.
-Led in collaboration with Mo Sook Park, an expert on adaptive leadership, and Randy Stark, Executive Director, National Association of Conservation Law Enforcement Chiefs, this workshop will focus on presenting new tools and methods for designing partnerships oriented towards large scale impact.
+Organizations must focus on building their leadership capacity to integrate assets available in their ecosystems, and recombine them in novel and meaningful ways.
+Led in collaboration with Mo Sook Park, an expert on adaptive leadership, and Randy Stark, executive director, National Association of Conservation Law Enforcement Chiefs, this workshop will focus on presenting new tools and methods for designing partnerships oriented toward large scale impact.

 Shifting Power through Inclusive Design Processes

-There are implicit, tacit power structures embedded in almost all design methodologies, and the methodologies that an organization uses determine its creations.
-Some designers and design researchers attempt to address this power imbalance in order to expand possibilities for innovation and increasing equitable solutions to complex, networked problems.
-When designers understand their own positions of power and practice self-reflexivity and cultural contextualization, they become more inclusive and collaborative in their design processes.
-In this workshop, we will prototype power shifts to demonstrate how we can activate networks and build more equitable and sustainable infrastructures.
+There are implicit, tacit power structures embedded in almost all design methodologies and the methodologies that an organization uses to determine its creations.
+When we understand our own positions of power, we can become more inclusive, collaborative, and innovative.
+In this workshop, George Aye (Greater Good Studio) and Jorge Camacho will lead an exercise in prototyping power shifts to demonstrate how we can activate networks and build more equitable and sustainable infrastructures.

 Behavioral Design for Networked Organizations

 The tension between an organization’s desire to embrace the new and its ability to do so is often amplified when it must collaborate with other organizations to achieve its goals.
 While strategy-driven methods and frameworks for internal “change management” are well-known, considering organizations as members of networks through the lens of behavioral design is less established.
-This workshop will introduce and prototype evolving methods to help organizations diagnose and tackle common organizational behavior issues that can help them operate more effectively within their business ecosystems.
+In this workshop, ID visiting professor Ruth Schmidt will introduce and prototype evolving methods to help organizations diagnose and tackle common organizational behavior issues that can help them operate more effectively within their business ecosystems.

 About IIT Institute of Design (ID)

 IIT Institute of Design (ID) continually challenges what design is and can be.
-We focus not just on design itself, but the impact it has on the world around us.
-Founded by László Moholy-Nagy in 1937 as the “New Bauhaus,” for over 80 years ID has ignited designers’ imaginations—evolving design to combine form with human behavior, conquer complexity with clarity, and challenge convention through innovation in pursuit of a more sustainable future.
+Founded by László Moholy-Nagy in 1937 as the “New Bauhaus,” we focus not just on design itself, but the impact it has on the world around us.
+For over 80 years ID has ignited designers’ imaginations—evolving design to combine form with human behavior, conquer complexity with clarity, and challenge convention through innovation in pursuit of a more sustainable future.